-Hollywoodbets offers a huge selection of Live Games, from classics like Poker and Roulette to modern favourites like Crazy Time and Monopoly LIVE.
+Hollywoodbets offers a huge online selection of Live Games, from classics like Poker and Roulette to modern favourites like Crazy Time and Gonzo.

 Named after the French word for Little Wheel, Roulette is a staple across brick and mortar casinos across the world.
 The game requires players to place their bets on either a single number, groups of numbers, red or black and many more.